FernVR/mosaic/README.md

 -   Friends and family members were asked to review the site and documentation to point out any bugs or user experience issues.

--   Tested on all devices available on chrome dev tools.
+-   Tested on all devices available on chrome developer tools.

 ## Fixed Bugs

 Throughout the process of building this site, I came across many different errors, bugs or warnings that I have since fixed.
 Mostly syntax/spelling errors, as well as a few issues trying to navigate flexbox.
-The html validators were a good tool in identifying any errors with syntax or otherwise, and I was able to fix all the issues that the validator identified to end with a good result.
+The W3C validators were a good tool in identifying any errors with syntax or otherwise, and I was able to fix all the issues that the validator identified to end with a good result.
 I am hoping that there aren't anymore unknown bugs I haven't found/fixed!

 ## Known Bugs

 -   There is an issue with the underline hover style on the navigation, this is because of an issue with the size/padding/margin that I haven't been able to identify or rectify.
-The underline appears too large on both home and media links, on the community link it fits.
+The underline appears too large on both home and media links, on the community link it fits because I set the size to 88% of the content.

 ![navigation-bug](./assets/images/readme/nav-bug.png)

 -   A white border displays when I try to view the site on landscape mode on a mobile device.
-I'm still not sure how to fix it, googling and reading but can't really find anything that solves it.
+I'm still not sure how to fix it, googling and reading but I can't really find anything that solves it.

 ![mobile-bug](./assets/images/readme/mobile-bug.jpg)